cudoventures/cudos-blast/README.md

 ---
 ## Running integration tests

-To run integration tests:
+The integration tests have to be JavaScript files located in `{project_root}/integration_tests/` folder.
+Run them with

 ```bash
 blast test
 ```

-Integration tests have to be in the `{project_root}/integration_tests/` folder.
-> Integration tests functionality is still under development.

 ---
 ## Interacting with a Cudos node